johnnyw3/gemm/README.md

 High performance GEMM kernels written in C++ using AVX and AMX intrinsics.
 Currently achieves 75-105% performance of OpenBLAS (at least on systems I have tested with).
-Peak performance is than OpenBLAS on Granite Rapids! (* in single-threaded applications, there are bugs in my multithreaded code currently)
+Peak performance beats OpenBLAS on Granite Rapids! (* in single/lightly--threaded applications; my multithreaded code does not scale well beyond 8 threads)

 Some optimization techniques were inspired by Salykov's article on the topic [2], but the algorithm used here is different than the one described in the article.